Bakersfield, CA Audit Appeals and Litigation Attorney

-- Summarizing the issues at hand – Law and or Facts in dispute
+- Summarizing the issues at hand – Law and or Facts in dispute;

-- Notifying the IRS of your wish to appeal/litigate the audit's outcome
+- Notifying the IRS of your wish to appeal/litigate the audit's outcome;

-In some cases – particularly those involving suspected tax fraud, corporate tax issues, or substantial delinquencies – the taxpayer must change his or her legal strategy, shifting gears from dispute resolution to aggressive litigation in state or federal tax court.
+In some cases – particularly those involving suspected tax fraud, corporate tax issues, or substantial delinquencies – the taxpayer must change their legal strategy, shifting from dispute resolution to aggressive litigation in California state or federal tax court.
 When taxpayers attempt to resolve their disputes through lawsuits against tax authorities, it is known as "tax litigation."
-To initiate a case, the taxpayer must petition the appropriate tax court within 90 days of receiving Letter 531 (Notice of Deficiency), colloquially known as the "90-day letter.”
-If the taxpayer was located overseas when he or she received the notice, the deadline extends from 90 days to 150 days.
-Your tax litigation attorney can ensure that you file the appropriate legal documents in a timely fashion with the correct court and will work tirelessly to build a comprehensive case supported by thorough evidence.
+To initiate a case, the taxpayer must petition the appropriate tax court within the 90-day deadline specified in the Notice of Deficiency, also known as the "90-day letter."
+This crucial period allows the taxpayer to gather evidence, consult with legal counsel, and prepare a comprehensive case for court proceedings.
+If the taxpayer fails to reply to the 90-day letter, the amount indicated on the deficiency notice will be evaluated, irrespective of whether the proposed alterations were incorrect.

 Bakersfield Tax Law Offices